chijames/Poly-Encoder/README.md

 - The results are calculated on sampled portion (1000 instances) of dev set.

-- da = data augmentation, we only report one result with poly vectors=64 and bert-large with data augmentation (dstc7_aug).
+- da = data augmentation, we only report one result with poly vectors=64 and bert-base (uncased_L-12_H-768_A-12) with data augmentation (dstc7_aug).
 This result is really close to numbers reported in the original paper.

 Ubuntu:
 |       Model       |   **R@1**  |   **R@2**  |  **R@5**   |  **R@10**  |  **MRR**   |